RyanNavillus/PPO-v3/README.md

 > **Note** Wandb tags are super useful!
 You can also prepend the `python -m cleanrl_utils.benchmark` command with custom tags such as `WANDB_TAGS=rtx3060`.

 We can then use this tag for comparing experiments leveraging the `openrlbenchmark` utility.
+Please see https://github.com/openrlbenchmark/openrlbenchmark for more documentation and ask Costa for more data.

 ```
 python -m openrlbenchmark.rlops \